SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 ## How to use the Linux desktop

 For those who are not familiar with Linux, here is a brief summary of how to work with the Linux desktop and the basic tools that are necessary for using the workflow.
+For a more thorough tutorial of the linux commandline and many other useful commands, see for example this course from [datacarpentry.org/shell-genomics](https://datacarpentry.org/shell-genomics/).

 When using the Linux desktop, log in with the credentials found at `N:\tnw\BN\LL\Shared\LinuxMachines\LinuxDesktop_LoginCredentials.txt`.
 For remote access, download [Teamviewer](https://www.teamviewer.com/nl/) on your computer and connect with the Linux desktop using the credentials found in the file mentioned above.